-The Bark Lake property consists of 19 Claims in the Boot Bay Area, Northwestern Ontario all of which are wholly owned by Benton.
-The total area of the property is 3884 hectares.
-The property is located in Map G-2709, in NTS map sheets 52B/10 and 52B/15.
+The Bark Lake property consists of mining claims in the Boot Bay Area, Northwestern Ontario all of which are wholly owned by Benton.

 The Bark Lake Property is underlain by ca. 2.690 – 2.698 Ga Archean Greenstone and Granitic rocks of the Quetico Subprovince and the Quetico Fault bounding the Wabigoon Subprovince to the north and Quetico Subprovince to the South (Percival and Easton, 2007).
 The Quetico Subprovince consists predominantly of meta-sedimentary rocks, derived migmatite and granite with a suite of Alaskan type mafic-ultramafic intrusions.
 These intrusions, called Quetico Intrusions, are commonly associated with the narrow meta-sedimentary belt that is wedged between the Quetico Batholith to the south and the Quetico Fault Zone to the north (MacTavish, 1999).